vic-ma/howtodismantle.github.io/_posts/2025-11-03-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-The-Basics.md

 }
 {% endhighlight %}

-## Packing the extension
+## Assemble the extension

-The compiled binaries must all be put into one single ZIP file.
-In our example the binary is only the DLL, but there might be other artifacts that can be packed as well, e.g. debug symbols or other referenced assemblies that might be necessary to run the extension.
-In addition to these artifacts we need to place our `extension.xml` into the ZIP file to ensure the Designer can read the metadata right away.
+Now, we compile our code.
+Once that's done, we put all the binaries into a single ZIP file.
+For our example, we only have the DLL binary file.
+But depending on the extension you're building, you may have other artifacts, such as debug symbols or other referenced assemblies that your extension depends on---all of these need to go inside the ZIP file.

+We also put our `extension.xml` file into the ZIP file.
+That way, Peakboard Designer can read the metadata.

-All files that are contained in the ZIP are deployed to the Designer and then later deployed to the Peakboard Box or BYOD instance when the application that uses the extension is deployed to its destination.
+When we install our extension, everything from the ZIP file gets loaded into Peakboard Designer.
+And when the Peakboard app is deployed to a Peakboard Box or BYOD instance, everything inside the ZIP file is also deployed to the device running the app.

 ![image](/assets/2025-11-03/peakboard-extension-zip-contents.png)

-## Using the extension in Peakboard Designer
+## Install the extension in Peakboard Designer

-To install the extension in the Peakboard Designer we just add it in the data source / extension dialog, making sure we point to the freshly created ZIP package.
+In order to use our extension in Peakboard Designer, we first need to install it:
+1. Add a new data source.
+1. Select *Extensions*.
+1. Click *Add custom extension*.
+1. Select the ZIP file for your extension.
+1. Close and restart Peakboard Designer.

 ![image](/assets/2025-11-03/peakboard-designer-install-extension-dialog.png)

-After restarting the Designer we can add our custom list as data source.
-All available lists of the extension are listed in the drop-down, so you can immediately select the new list without additional configuration.
+Now, we can add our Cat List data source:
+1. Add a new data source.
+1. Select *Extensions*.
+1. In *Meow Extension*, click *Add*.
+1. Select *Cat List*.

 ![image](/assets/2025-11-03/peakboard-designer-custom-list-selection.png)

-The last screenshot shows the preview mode of the data source based on our example extension after hitting the refresh button.
-So far the extension doesn't offer any parameters for the user.
-This is what we will discuss in the [next article of the series](/Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Parameters-and-User-Input.html), where we will extend the foundation with interactive options.
+Now, the dialog for our data source pops up.
+We click the preview refresh button, and our static list of cats appears:

 ![image](/assets/2025-11-03/peakboard-designer-data-preview.png)

+Right now, our extension doesn't have any parameters that the user can set.
+But don't worry---we'll cover that in the [next article in our series](/Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Parameters-and-User-Input.html)!